 Katy’s Three year old daughter Lindsey got a hold of her ipad and ordered ovder $7,000 of sex toys from her Amazon account.
 Now Katy has some explaining to do and needs your help.

-Use Colorful, Powerful Language: There are so many techniques to make personalities more interesting just by pumping up the volume in how you speak.
+Use Colorful, Powerful Language: There are so many techniques to make personalities more enjoyable just by pumping up the volume in how you speak.
 Start with juicing the way you speak by following the tips in our Powerful Language seminar or in this insider’s Article.

 Being provocative doesn’t mean changing who you are as a radio personality.
 It is all about becoming a more interesting, exciting version of yourself to allow your character to come through with bold colors.